Quidditch (real-life sport): Rules history

-Rulebook 9 required that if a chaser or keeper decides to reset the play by throwing the quaffle back to their side of the pitch, there must be a chaser and/or keeper to receive the quaffle.
+Originally the snitch would be "released" before each match by running off the pitch during a set amount of time, but now the snitch is released to the field, limited to the playing area, at 17 minutes (the seekers being released at 18 minutes).
+Many chose to continue playing under the old rules.
+Today, if a chaser or keeper decides to reset the play by throwing the quaffle back to their side of the pitch, there must be a chaser and/or keeper to receive the quaffle.
 If there is no one to receive the ball, it will be considered a turnover and the offending team will lose possession of the quaffle.